Current Client? Get 2026 Plan Help Here

 Finding Dental and Eye Care Insurance for Seniors with Medicare School

-Whether you choose a Medicare Advantage plan with vision and dental coverage, opt for standalone vision and dental plans, or choose to pay out-of-pocket, there are always risks to weigh.
+Regardless of the options you choose to cover Dental and Vision there are always risks to weigh.
 We hope this post has helped you explore your options, but if you need someone to help you choose the best choice based on your situation, Medicare School is here to help.
-Schedule an appointment with one of our Medicare guides, and we can talk through the pros and cons of each option and even help you find the plan that works within your budget.
+Enroll in our free online Medicare workshop.